tinabayi/Github-Search/README.md

 ~~~
 Bayizere Christine
 ~~~
+### Description of project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version  v8.x: this project contain a form where user can enter his username in case he click the search button he will see all information about repositories,followers,following,name,profile photo.

 ## Development server